Stanisław Narutowicz: Schools in Telšiai

-In August 1907, Narutowicz's wife Joanna received a permit to establish a private progymnasium for girls in Telšiai.
+In August 1907, Narutowicz's wife, Joanna, received a permit to establish a private progymnasium for girls in Telšiai.
 It was the first girls' school in Lithuania to teach Polish and Lithuanian.
-In spring 1913, the school had a total of 114 students (32 Lithuanians, 42 Jews, 32 Poles, and 8 Russians).
-In 1909, Narutowicz became the first chairman of a society that worked to establish a private boys' gymnasium in Telšiai (he was soon replaced by graf Aleksander Tyszkiewicz, but remained society's vice-chairman).
+In spring 1913, the school had a total of 114 students (32 Lithuanians, 42 Jews, 32 Poles and 8 Russians).
+In 1909, Narutowicz became the first chairman of a society that worked to establish a private boys' gymnasium in Telšiai (he was soon replaced by Graf Aleksander Tyszkiewicz, but remained the society's vice-chairman).
 The school opened in October 1909.
 The number of students grew from 50 in 1909 to 103 in the 1912/1913 school year.
 One of gymnasium students, the future writer Butkų Juzė, became severely ill with typhoid fever and pneumonia which left him paralyzed and unable to speak.
 Narutowicz took in Butkų Juzė and nursed him back to health.

 Narutowicz joined the Lithuanian Scientific Society when it was first organized in August 1907.
 He was also a member of the Lithuanian Art Society.
 In 1912, Narutowicz was a candidate in the Russian election to the State Duma.
 However, priests did not want to vote for a socialist and Narutowicz lost to Antanas Juozapavičius, pastor in Varniai, who in turn lost to a candidate put forth by the nobility.